 Key Takeaways

-- Running a benchmark test can be useful for gamers looking to upgrade their system.
+• Running a benchmark test can be useful for gamers looking to upgrade their system.

-What Should You Focus On When Benchmarking A Gaming PC
+What Should You Focus On When Benchmarking A Gaming PC?

-When benchmarking your gaming PC, it is important to focus on the components that are most critical to gaming performance, such as the processor, graphics card, and memory.
+When benchmarking your gaming PC, it is important to focus on the components most critical to gaming performance, such as the processor, graphics card, and memory.
 You can use specialized benchmarking tools to test these components individually or as part of a comprehensive system test.

 PC Mark 10

 PCMark 10 is a comprehensive benchmarking tool that tests the performance of all components in a system, including the graphics card, processor, memory, and storage drives.
-It offers tests designed to simulate real-world scenarios, such as gaming, video editing, and web browsing.
+It is a premium product that may be more suited for professionals rather than consumer use.
+What it has to offer you:

 Novabench